nuagenetworks/nuage-metroae-config/README.md

 ## Generating JSON Schemas

 A JSON schema can be generated for the user data required for any template.
 These schemas conform to the json-schema.org standard specification:

-    python levistate.py schema -tp sample/templates Domain
+    python metroae_config.py schema -tp sample/templates Domain

     {
-      "title": "Schema validator for Nuage Metro Levistate template Domain", "$id": "urn:nuage-metro:levistate:template:domain",
+      "title": "Schema validator for Nuage Metro config template Domain", "$id": "urn:nuage-metro:config:template:domain",
       "required": [
         "enterprise_name",
         "domain_name",